redis/redis-doc/docs/reference/protocol-spec.md

 Exponential notation is not supported.

 However, the decimal part is optional.
-The integer value of ten (10) can, therefore, be RESP-encoded both as an Integer as well as a Double:
+The integer value of ten (10) can, therefore, be RESP-encoded both as an integer as well as a double:

     :10\r\n
     ,10\r\n

-A Redis client should return native integer and double values to the caller in such cases, respectively, providing that these types are supported by the language of its implementation.
+In such cases, the Redis client should return native integer and double values, respectively, providing that these types are supported by the language of its implementation.

 Lastly, positive and negative infinities are encoded as follows: